-- 1) Functions of One Complex Variable, 2nd Edition by John Conway - 2) Complex Analysis by Theodore W. Gamelin.
+- 1) Functions of One Complex Variable, 2nd Edition by John Conway - 2) Complex Analysis by Theodore W. Gamelin (useful for Homework Assignments).

 Learning Outcomes: Upon completion Complex Variable I and Complex Variable II students will master concepts and theories of calculus of one complex variable, geometry and topology of the complex plane.
 In particular, for the Fall Semester I plan to cover the following topics: